NhienLam/GoogleSearchEngineSimulator/README.md

 # GoogleSearchEngineSimulator
-A micro version of Google Search Engine Simulator
+A micro version of Google Search Engine Simulator that generates search results of a keyword.
+It allows users to rank websites and display the search results based on the ranks.

 # What I Learned
 * Web Crawler